 - set fire to, burned, caused to be burned, or by the use of any explosive damaged or destroyed, or caused to be damaged or destroyed,

 First-degree arson is a class 3 felony with the possibility of up to 12 years in prison and fines of up to $750,000.

 If you would like to schedule an initial consultation, contact a Colorado criminal defense attorney, we represent clients in Boulder, Colorado, and the surrounding area.
 The Savela Law Firm, P.C.
 Give us a call at (720) 821-1001 or complete our inquiry form.

 Although each case is different, there are several defenses to arson charges including alibi, defense, mistaken identity, general denial, elemental defenses, and others.
 Many of these defenses can be used to get charges dropped or dismissed or a not guilty verdict at trial.

 If you have been charged with arson an experienced Denver arson attorney is essential.
-Get in touch with experienced Denver arson defense attorneys Jason Savela and Ryan Dawson by filling out our online contact form or by calling (303) 856-5700.
+Get in touch with experienced Denver arson defense attorney Jason Savela by calling (720) 821-1001.